erikw/advent-of-code-solutions/README.md

 ```

 > [!TIP]
-> The default language could be set with an envvar, e.g. with dotenv in a `.env` file which is also read by `bin/solve_day.sh`:
+> The default language can be set with an envvar, e.g. with dotenv in a `.env` file which is also read by `bin/solve_day.sh`:
 > ```shell
 > echo AOC_LANG=py >> .env
 > ```